-Members use business alerts to receive the content, that is funding opportunities and funding news of relevance directly to their inbox each day or week.
+Members can use business alerts to receive content like funding opportunities and funding news of relevance directly to their inbox each day or week.
 The goal of the Devex business development resources is to improve the efficiency of those that work in international development, setting up effective business alerts is key to achieving this.

 This article covers the following:

 - Create, edit, activate and deactivate an alert